 Where in this unsettled process of re-regionalization is it best to situate the gender analytic then?
 How would feminist work in the context of re-regionalization best use the gender analytic?
 How would gender remain a useful critical category in the processes I have provisionally defined as globalization in a strictly discursive sense?
-In what ways has the term "gender" itself become embedded in neoliberal discourses of globalization and international development?
-Are there ways that the gender analytic obscures these processes, seeming artificially to stabilize the processes themselves?
-How then would gender work critically as a window onto the specific practices that in mobilising creative subjects differentially, are actually extracting use value in the production and consumption dynamic of the globalized segment of the world economy?
+In what ways has the term "gender" itself become

 At the end of the Cold War, state formations like China's that had frozen protocols of female citizenship (i.e., the ideal typical female subject cast in nationalist terms) de-institutionalised statist notions of women's liberation.
 Among transnational capital, labor and cultural flows and among policy elites in Asia and in the regimes of transnational corporations, there was concurrently a scaling back of modernization policies based on state welfare logics.23 At the same time, the more flexible concept of "gender" - in Chinese "social gender" (shehui xingbie), to distinguish it from anatomical, sexual bimorphism - moved gradually to centre stage in policy and theory circles internationally.
 Gender, like all ideological terms (e.g., civil society), is part political policy and part analytic category.
 Conceptually, as we know, gender has been accepted into common academic usage in the U.S. through the work of Esther Boserup, Natalie Davis, Joan Scott, Judith Butler, Lata Mani and many others.
-In the People's Republic, the concept has disseminated through a Ford Foundation policy which local collaborators like Du Fangqin and Wang Zheng developed with Marion Burros, and through the translation projects, joint publications and annual in-country seminars held by theU.S.-based Chinese Society for Women's Studies (CSWS), and specific scholars and academic units in the PRC.24 The projects of CSWS are wholly consistent with, indeed exemplify, the political reformulation of gender in policy terms under regimes of ideological globalization.
+In the People's Republic, the concept has disseminated through a Ford Foundation policy which local collaborators like Du Fangqin and Wang Zheng developed with Marion Burros, and through the translation projects, joint publications and annual in-country seminars held by the U.S.-based Chinese Society for Women's Studies (CSWS), and specific scholars and academic units in the PRC.24 The projects of CSWS are wholly consistent with, indeed exemplify, the political reformulation of gender in policy terms under regimes of ideological globalization.
 Reformulation of the analytic concept of "gender" mediated through international civil society organisations is part of the new post-Cold War, global ideology and governance system disseminated through the United Nations, its quasi-official NGO system, and associated donor and civil society organizations.25